diogotcorreia/master-thesis/docs/content/ch03-method.typ

 accounting to around 9000 repositories.
 For the purposes of this experiment, a project's star count was deemed a good indicator of its real-world usefulness and its overall usage.
-Additionally, a repository is deemed a "Python repository" if its most used language is Python, as per GitHub's linguist library, which determines language distribution by file type and size @gh-linguist.
+Additionally, a repository is considered a "Python repository" if its most used language is Python, as per GitHub's linguist library, which determines language distribution by file type and size @gh-linguist.

-Furthermore, again to aid with the reproducibility of this research, the last revision (i.e., git commit hash) of the default branch of each repository was saved in the dataset.
+Furthermore, again to aid with the reproducibility of this research, the last revision (i.e., git commit hash) of the default branch of each repository was also saved in the dataset.

 === Sample Size <method:sample-size>

 Both the @pypi and GitHub datasets contain too many entries to be analysed in a reasonable time, given the scope of this degree project.
-For that reason, only a subset of entries in each dataset will be taken into account during evaluation.
+For that reason, only a subset of entries in each dataset is taken into account during evaluation.

 #let n_pypi = 3000